1. What is the Hahndorf Township Strategic Traffic Planning Study?

 2. What is the Hahndorf Township Improvements and Access Upgrade Project?

-The Australian and South Australian governments have announced a funding investment of $250 million ($200 million in Australian Government funding and $50 million in South Australian Government funding) towards the project for planning, detailed design and construction.
-It is anticipated that the scope of this project will be guided by the Hahndorf Township Strategic Traffic Planning Study and the outcomes of this community engagement process.
+The Australian and South Australian governments have announced a funding investment of $250 million ($200 million in Australian Government funding and $50 million in South Australian Government funding) towards the project for detailed planning, design and construction.
+The scope of this project will be guided by the Hahndorf Township Strategic Traffic Planning Study outcomes and the community feedback received during the current consultation process.

 3. Why is the Hahndorf Township Improvements and Access Upgrade Project needed?

-Without new infrastructure and upgrades in Hahndorf, the Hahndorf Township Strategic Traffic Planning Study found it is likely that:
+Without new infrastructure and upgrades in and around Hahndorf, the Hahndorf Township Strategic Traffic Planning Study found it is likely that: